Papi Jiang

-Jiang Yilei (姜逸磊 (Jiāng Yìlěi); born February 17, 1987), known as the online moniker Papi Jiang (Papi酱 (Papi Jiàng)) is a Chinese comedian known for her short comedic videos, where she pokes fun at everyday topics including entertainment news, dating and family relationships.
+Jiang Yilei (姜逸磊 (Jiāng Yìlěi); born February 17, 1987), better known by her online name Papi Jiang (Papi酱 (Papi Jiàng)) is a Chinese influencer and actor.
+She rose to prominence for her comedic videos on everyday life and popular culture.

 Early life

-Jiang attended China's Central Academy of Drama, where she received her bachelor's and master's degree.
-Before getting her masters, she worked in entertainment for several years as a stage actor and assistant director.
+Jiang attended the Central Academy of Drama, where she majored in directing and received bachelor's and master's degrees.
+She worked in the entertainment industry for several years as a stage actress and assistant director.

-Jiang was first inspired to try "self-media" (自媒体 (Zìméitǐ)), or content creation, in 2015 by her friend and former classmate, Yang Ming.
-She began posting with another friend, Huo Nifang, under the name TCGirls Love Complaining (TCgirls爱吐槽).
-After posting a few videos, Huo went abroad, so she began to post videos solo under the nickname "Papi-jiang" (a Chinese transliteration of the Japanese honorific -chan).
-She found her first success with a video in November 2015.
+In 2015, Jiang was introduced to online content creation by her college friend Yang Ming, who would become founder of Mountain Top agency and her business partner.
+She began posting videos with another friend, Huo Nifang, under the name TCGirls Love Complaining (TCgirls爱吐槽 (TCgirls ài tǔcáo)), before posting solo videos under the name "Papi Jiang", with "Jiang" a pun on her last name and the Japanese honorific -chan.

 Career

-In November 2015, Jiang created her first viral video, a video making fun of Shanghai people who mix Shanghai dialect and English words.
-This video launched her into Internet celebrity.
+In November 2015, Jiang found her first viral video in making fun of Shanghai people who mix Shanghai dialect and English words.
 Her videos received more than 290 million hits on major media platforms in just four months, and accumulated over 44 million followers in a year.

-On April 1, 2016, Papi Jiang landed RMB 12 million (USD 1.8 million) from four investors including Zhen Fund (真格基金 (Zhēn gé jījīn)) and online video show Logic Talk Show (罗辑思维 (Luōjí sīwéi)).
-Four investors bought a 12% stake for RMB 12 million, valuing Papi Jiang at RMB 100 million, according to Tencent Tech.
-The anchor of Logic Talk Show, another Chinese cyber celebrity, Luo Zhenyu, was surprised by her quick rise to popularity.
-He said “Papi Jiang appealed to 8 million followers only within a few months, but I obtained 6 million using the past three years through creating stories with rich information”.
-In 2016, she founded the group PapiTube, which she uses to support young content creators in China.
+On April 1, 2016, Jiang landed RMB 12 million (USD 1.8 million) from four investors including Zhen Fund (真格基金 (Zhēn gé jījīn)) and Luo Zhenyu, host of Logic Talk Show (罗辑思维 (Luōjí sīwéi)).
+The investment gave the investors a 12% stake and valued Jiang at RMB 100 million.
+In 2016, she founded PapiTube, a group that supports young content creators in China.
+By the end of the 2016, Luo withdrew from investment of Jiang.

-She continues to work with her friend Yang Ming as a business partner, with Jiang on the creative side and Yang on the business and entrepreneurial side.
-On June 21, 2018, she became the Chief Content Officer of Baidu App.
+On June 21, 2018, she became chief content officer of the Baidu app.

-In 2024, she was part of the Chinese dub of the movie Inside Out 2, voicing the character Disgust.
+In 2024, she voiced Disgust in the Mandarin Chinese dub of Inside Out 2.

-Comedy videos

-Papi frequently discusses topics in her videos relatable to urban white-collar workers, which made her more appealing to a young, online generation compared to older stand-up comedians.
-Common topics of her videos include dating (cheating boyfriends, PDA), regional dialects, and double standards for women.
-In July 2016 her first live broadcast, a 90-minute video, attracted 74 million views in one day.
-She was featured in an article in the New York Times in August 2016.